doingthedoings/ESP32_BoostController/README.md

 ## Operation

-The interface is controlled via the six touch pads, which correspond to labels shown at the bottom of the screen.
+The interface is controlled via six capactive touch inputs which correspond to labels shown at the bottom of the screen.
+These labels change depending on the menu and current function.

 - **Main Screen:** Shows primary boost data.
     - **Hold `EDIT`** to enter the boost setpoint screen.